 How To Check Your Credit

-You can check your credit using the forms available through Equifax.
-When you check personal credit, you’ll find out your current credit score, which can indicate if you’re ready to take out a loan.
-When creating your report, several factors are taken into account, including how many loans and credit cards you currently have in your name.
+You can check your credit health through Equifax.
+When you check your credit report, you’ll find out your current credit score, which can indicate whether you are likely to be able to repay future loans.
+When creating your credit report, several factors are taken into account, including how many loans and credit cards you currently have in your name.

 If you’ve recently had some problems with your credit, such as a default for non-payment, you can monitor your credit history.
 After your score returns to its previous level, you can confidently apply for a loan or credit card.